 The Allure of Mid Century Modern

-In the picturesque suburb of Stafford Heights, Brisbane, lies a home with a history as vibrant as its mid century modern architecture.
 Lisa, the proud owner, has faced the timeless homeowner dilemma: to renovate or rebuild.
 With the assistance of a talented team comprising interior designer James Treble, dynamic duo Jimmy and Tam, renowned architect Paul Butterworth, Lisa embarked on a journey to revitalize her beloved abode.

-Lisa’s home is not just a structure; it’s a sanctuary brimming with character and nostalgia.
-With its mid century modern design, reminiscent of Palm Springs chic, Lisa was smitten from the moment she laid eyes on it.
 James Treble, captivated by the home’s charm, eloquently described it as a “match made in pink flamingo heaven.”
 Lisa’s affection for the home was evident as she reminisced about its original features, from the iconic pink bathroom to the shagpile carpet, all enveloped in an ambiance of natural light and breezy openness.

 Despite her love for the home, Lisa found herself at a crossroads.
 Years of wear and tear had taken their toll, presenting a laundry list of maintenance issues – peeling paint, faulty electricals, and inadequate indoor-outdoor flow among the challenges facing the home.
-However, amidst these shortcomings, Lisa’s attachment to the house remained unwavering, fueled by fond memories and a deep appreciation for its unique aesthetics.

 The Team